-From Tuesday 30 November some of the rules are changing to help fight the new variant of Covid-29 called Omicron variant.
+Some of the rules have changed to help fight the new variant of Covid-19 called the Omicron variant.

-A new Covid variant – Omicron – has been identified, and there are fears that it could be more infectious and less responsive to vaccines Precautions are being taken until scientists can properly assess what the new variant’s impact could be.
-The government says it will review the changes again in three weeks’ time.
+A new Covid variant – Omicron – has been identified, and there are fears that it could be more infectious and less responsive to vaccines.
+Precautions are being taken until scientists can properly assess what the new variant’s impact could be.
+The government says it will review the changes.

 The changes include:

-- Face maks are compulsory in shops and on public transport
+- Face maks are compulsory in shops and other public venues such as cinemas and on public transport

 - Pupils at secondary schools in England are being “strongly advised” to wear face coverings in communal areas.
 The guidance also applies to staff and visitors at all schools and childcare settings